Not that there's that much to tell. But even a scientist

 caring for and being cared for - are the brothers, the

 friends, the lovers.
 I cherish the memories of being at

 home with Marc who passed away in 2016.
 I am grateful for

 the love and life Annas brought to me from so far away.

-ultimate and virtual reality of the sacred.
+virtual reality of the sacred.